-Ted Talks for mental health is a great way to expand your knowledge on your own mental health.
+These are my favorite Ted Talks for your mental health.
+Watching these Ted Talks are a great way to expand your knowledge of your own mental health.

 What I love about all of the Ted Talks below is how the speakers talk about their own experiences with their mental health struggles.
 They are proof that you are not alone.